Danster4/shop-shop-redux-remix/README.md

 ## Description
 Challenge 22: State Challenge: Redux Store
-This is a web application that allows to you sort items in an online store by categories, add them to you cart, and test pruchasing them.
+This is a web application that allows to you sort items in an online store by categories, add them to you cart, and test purchasing them.
 This is a complete MERN stack application with Redux and Stripe.

 ## Table of Contents
 * [Installation](#installation)